jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_getbox(type)</td>
 <td>
-Creates a new Box object to interact with the C++ Box API.
+Create a new Box object to interact with the C++ Box API.
 <ul>
 <li>Parameter <i><b>type</b></i>: String - It can be either "REMOTE" or nothing.
 If "REMOTE" is provided, then the Box object will access the hardware at the server side</li>
 <li>Return value: An object of type Box</li>